-- Take your car rental along the medieval scenic Romantic Road in Bavaria and Baden- Württemberg.
+- Drive along the medieval scenic Romantic Road in Bavaria and Baden- Württemberg.
 Stop off at the Neuschwanstein 19th century castle in the Bavarian Alps.

 - Visit the northern city of Bremen, home to the Musicians of Bremen of the Brothers Grimm folktale of the same name.
 See the bronze statue of the musicians – a donkey, a dog, a cat and a rooster – and explore Bremen’s medieval Altstadt (old city).

 - For those interested in Nazi history, there are several locations to visit, including Mauthausen and Dachau.
 The city of Berlin has several Third Reich museums and memorials, including the Book Burning Monument, nearby Wannsee and walking tours through the city.
 Visit Nuremberg, south of Berlin, and see the Nuremberg Trials Courtroom, the setting of the infamous international tribunal at the end of the Second World War.

 - No matter where your road trip route takes you, you will find an abundance of picturesque scenery, delicious food, rich culture, exciting nightlife, breweries, museums, galleries and sparkling, modern cities.

 - You must drive on the right side of the road, with the driver sitting in the left side of the car.

 - The Autobahn (highway) in Germany does not have a speed limit.
 Drivers must keep to the inside lane unless overtaking and make sure to move over quickly if a faster car is approaching you from behind.
 Be sure to familiarize yourself with the driving etiquette.